-The drums started and onto the stage strolled none other than Nile Rogers, legendary guitarist and producer — and noted VH1 “I Love the _____” talking head — to lead the band into a song he worked on with David Bowie, “Let’s Dance.”
+The drums started and onto the stage strolled none other than Nile Rodgers, legendary guitarist and producer, to lead the band into a song he worked on with David Bowie, called “Let’s Dance.”
+The Tonight Show host calls across the country from San Francisco to New York City in opening the episode.